McLarenAppliedTechnologies/mat.tap.aas.influxdb/README.md

 sudo systemctl start MAT.TAP.AAS.InfluxDb.Writer.service
 ```

-or configure your config in /opt/MAT.TAP.AAS.InfluxDb.Writer/config.json
+or **configure your config in /opt/MAT.TAP.AAS.InfluxDb.Writer/config.json**.

+**Please note that after you change settings in config.json in opt folder you need to restart service.**

 #### Basic usage